abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/22-Open a Support Request.md

 1. Go to the **Overview** option from the left navigation pane and click **+ Create a support request**.
 The ticket is created based on the values you specify.

-1. Go to the **Overview** option from the left navigation pane and click **+ Create a support request**.
-The ticket is created based on the values you specify.

 1. Under Describe your issue enter **VM performance** then click on **Go**

     ![](../images/lab04-image13.png)